 The Company had regulatory approval from the FERC to issue up to \$400 million of short-term debt, which expired on November 30, 2013.
+The Company's subsequent request for short-term borrowing authority was approved and became effective January 12, 2015 for a period of two years.

-Effective April 2014, the Company entered into an Equity Contribution Agreement with the Parent which provides the Company with the ability to call upon the Parent for contributions to the Company's capital, in an aggregate amount equal to the short-term borrowing limit until such time as regulatory approval for short-term borrowing is regained.
-The Company has not made use of this facility since its effective date.
-The Company had no short-term debt outstanding to third parties as of March 31, 2014 or 2013.
+Effective April 25, 2014, the Company entered into an Equity Contribution Agreement with the Parent which provided the Company with the ability to call upon the Parent for contributions to the Company's capital, in an aggregate amount equal to the short-term borrowing limit, until such time as regulatory approval for short-term borrowing was regained.
+The Company did not make use of this Equity Contribution Agreement.
+Since the Company has regained its short-term borrowing authority, as of January 12, 2015, the Equity Contribution Agreement is no longer in effect.
+The Company had no short-term debt outstanding to third-parties as of March 31, 2015 or 2014.